Skip to content

 • Output guardrail - The security measure or policy applied to filter or validate the agent’s output before it is delivered to the user.

-• Library - The framework used to define the agent (such as Google Agent Development Kit, OpenAI Agents, AutoGen Extension).
+• Library - The framework used to define the agent (such as Google Agent Development Kit, OpenAI Agents, or AutoGen Extension).

 • Last scanned - The date and time of the most recent scan that detected this agent.